CristianT/LiteDBvsSQLite/readme.md

 ## SQLite Results
 I stopped the run before it finished but here is the intermediate result:

-It took 35.70 minutes to insert 25687 records, for the 1 million records it would have taken at this rate around 1 day, but this is false due to the next data:
+It took 35.70 minutes to insert 25687 records, for the 1 million records it would have taken at this rate around 1 day, but this is false due to the next:

 It inserting rate was:
 * Min: 6 objects/second
 * Max: 23 objects/second